peterzuger/dotfiles/README.md

 At the moment that is ```home``` and ```work```, there is also a ```common``` target, that installs all configurations that are common across all my machines.

+For headless machines, like servers or raspberrypi's there is also the `headless` target.
+The minimal usage of the headless target requires `git` and `zsh`, `zsh` must be enabled with `chsh`.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of my dotfiles up and running on your local machine.